Departments and Offices

 • Student Experiences & Engagement: Student Experiences & Engagement is an umbrella organization that creates alignment among the student engagement opportunities offered by the division.
 SEE — Community Engagement & Leadership, the Craft Center, Diversity & Cultural Engagement and Experiential Learning & Activities — provides a broad range of programming that contributes to student development, including cultural nights, community service activities and student media opportunities.

 • Student Health Services: Student Health Services leads campus health and wellness efforts with the goal to create safe and supportive campus environments and enhance student success through student-centered care.
-SHS’s team of highly-qualified and compassionate professionals educates, empowers, and cares for students, while building skills and capacities for lifelong health and well-being.
+OSU Student Health’s team of highly-qualified and compassionate professionals educates, empowers, and cares for students, while building skills and capacities for lifelong health and well-being.

 • University Housing & Dining Services: University Housing & Dining Services offers on-campus residents a connection from the moment they arrive to campus.
 UHDS facilities include 15 residence halls, three dining centers, an on-campus grocery store and one family housing complex, providing students with connections to residential staff, academic support services, healthy dining options and leadership opportunities right where they live.

-• Vice Provost for Student Affairs: The Office of the Vice Provost for Student Affairs provides centralized support and strategic guidance to the more than 30 departments that encompass the division.
-The vice provost provides oversight to the co-curricular student experience at Oregon State University as well as serving as a university leader contributing to student success strategies and initiatives across campus.
+• Vice President for Student Affairs: The Office of the Vice President for Student Affairs provides centralized support and strategic guidance to the more than 30 departments that encompass the division.
+The vice president provides oversight to the co-curricular student experience at Oregon State University as well as serving as a university leader contributing to student success strategies and initiatives across campus.

-• Youth Safety & Compliance: The Office of Youth Safety & Compliance oversees youth policies and guidelines and ensures accurate accounting of the youth participating in OSU programs.
+• Youth Protection: The Office of Youth Protection oversees youth policies and guidelines and ensures accurate accounting of the youth participating in OSU programs.
 Safety processes and the compliance structure focus on the protection of minors, who are not enrolled in OSU classes, but participate in OSU youth programs on and off campus.